catlinman/comrelay/README.md

 the given user with their permissions.
 As such, running Comrelay as root is highly discouraged.
 Make sure you know what you are doing before adding certain commands and allowing access to them.

+If you want to go overkill you can also put Comrelay behind an extra password authentication proxy.
+Make sure to not proxy the *system* routes in this case though, as this will block locally running Comrelay instances from updating their server.

 ## License ##